neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Tag-Api.md

 #### Notes
  - If a tag is moved to the trash, the relation to all passwords which are not in trash will be hidden from the password
  - If a tag is deleted, all relations to passwords are deleted
+ - If the `revision` is set, the tag will only be deleted if that revision is the current revision.
+   This way, a tag is not accidentally deleted instead of trashed if the client is out of sync.